eddie-energy/eddie/docs/1-running/open-telemetry.md

 To connect EDDIE to an OpenTelemetry connector, enable OpenTelemetry via the following properties and set the collector endpoint.
 For more information regarding configuring OpenTelemetry for EDDIE see the [Spring Boot Starter](https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/).
+Setting `logging.structured.format.console` to `ecs`, `gelf`, or `logstash` enables structured logging in JSON format using the given format, for more information see [Spring Boot Logging](https://docs.spring.io/spring-boot/reference/features/logging.html#features.logging.structured).

 ```properties :spring
 otel.sdk.disabled=false